Using context to adapt to sensor drift: Methods

 \section{Methods}

-This section describes the task of generalization of odor classification in the presence of sensor drift and defines several classifier models: the SVM ensemble, feedforward neural network ensemble, feedforward neural network, and feedforward+context neural network.
+This section describes the task of generalization of odor classification under sensor drift and defines several classifier models: the SVM ensemble, neural network ensemble, skill neural network, and context+skill neural network.